-Memphis Theological Seminary is accredited by the Association of Theological Schools in the United States and Canada (ATS), and by the Commission on Colleges and Schools of the Southern Association of Colleges and Schools (SACS) to award the Master of Divinity, Master of Arts (Religion), and Doctor of Ministry degrees.
+Memphis Theological Seminary is accredited by the Association of Theological Schools in the United States and Canada (ATS), and by the Commission on Colleges and Schools of the Southern Association of Colleges and Schools (SACSCOC) to award the Master of Divinity, Master of Arts (Religion), Master of Arts in Youth Ministry, and Doctor of Ministry degrees.
 The seminary is also an approved seminary by the University Senate of the United Methodist Church.